Multi-Repo Workspaces

 aoe project add /repo/foo # global

-aoe -p other project add /repo/foo --allow-override # OK, profile shadows global
+aoe -p other project add /repo/foo --allow-override # profile shadows global

 CLI Reference